Veli Jože: Plot summary

 At one point Jože looks at the sea and a sailing ship and sees oars.
 He then remembers Ilija and his words: "You are a man too".
 He seems to hear his sad song in the bowels of the ship again and remembers the promise he had made to him.
 He decides not to make the same mistake again, not to agree to be a slave.
 Civetta is hitting his ass more and more to get to the city faster because he hears the crowd clapping and shouting at him.
-Everyone rushes to him, to see him, to thank him for having managed to get the big Jože back where he belongs.
+Everyone rushes to him, to see him, to thank him for having managed to get Veli Jože back where he belongs.
 But when they get close enough to him, they become furious, threatening him.
-It's not clear to Civetta what's going on, but the moment he turns around, he realizes that the great Jože has disappeared without a trace.
+It's not clear to Civetta what's going on, but the moment he turns around, he realizes that Veli Jože has disappeared without a trace.

 Analysis

 Veli Jože is one of the most famous works of Vladimir Nazor, published in 1908.
 The story describes the invaluable importance of freedom in the life of every man, including the giant Jože.
 In addition, it shows greed in giants and "small" people alike, because when one gains freedom and becomes conscious of it, one often forgets what it was like not to have it, stops appreciating what he has, and directs all their energy to wanting to have whatever they don't have.

 The importance of this novel is that it emphasizes how much freedom is worth and how when you don't have it for long time and forget about it (or never had it at all), you accept slavery as something normal.
 Veli Jože hardly remembered freedom, he imagined it, but these were memories from the ancient past, which he probably wasn't even sure were real.
 He only remembered that it used to be nicer and better.
 He lived life as a slave, a serf not wondering if he deserved or could have any better.
 People got used to his help; they ridiculed and exploited him, not realizing how important he was to them and how much his help was worth.

-The period in which the story of Jože is set is the period when the Venetian Republic ruled Istria, exploited its goods for centuries, so long that Istria and the Istrians forgot the meaning of freedom and what it's like to be free.
+The period in which the story of Jože is set is the period when the Republic of Venice ruled Istria, exploited its goods for centuries, so long that Istria and the Istrians forgot the meaning of freedom and what it's like to be free.
 The Venetians exploited the land's goods, people and resources, without appreciating them or giving them anything in return.
 A period in history is thus shown through Jože's life.
 Although Jože was a very powerful giant, he felt powerless and small before his masters, he did not see his strength and the possibilities he had.
 The same was with Istria, which obeyed without question, forgetting its value and greatness.